Jdickson96/Sparta-Global-Training-Code/2_C#_OOP/README.md

 These relationships are often described as an item higher up the hierarchy would be a `superclass` or `base class` of a `subclass` or `derived class` item beneath it with this referred to as an `inheritance hierarchy`.
 The subclass has code specialized to that use case.

+This avoids repeating code to describe the same thing and has a buisness value as it reduces the amount of time spent on a project.

+The relationship between a class and an inherited class is a **B extends A** relationship.

 ```csharp
 class Customer : Person //this is defined in the subclass to show it belongs to a superclass
   public Customer(string FName, string LName) : base(Fname,Lname) //superclass constructor is called after the colons